 Establishing an Office

-Business Finland is the Finnish innovation funding, trade, investment, and travel promotion organization.
-Business Finland is fully owned by the Government of Finland.
+Business Finland is the Finnish innovation funding, trade, investment, and travel promotion organization, fully owned by the Government of Finland.

-The Finnish franchising market was around $6 billion, with 250 to 300 franchising systems operating close to 9,000 units around the country in 2021.
+The Finnish franchising market was $6 billion, with 250 to 300 franchising systems operating close to 9,000 units around the country, in 2021.
 The franchise sector employs more than 100,000 people.
 As of 2021, 80 percent of franchises in Finland were domestic and 20 percent were foreign.
 In the past years the share of domestic brands has increased, and chains are getting bigger.
 Opportunities exist in all market sectors and their shares in 2021 were retail 17 percent, restaurant 27 percent and services 56 percent (B to C 42 percent, B to B 14 percent).
 Slowly but surely services have been taking more share in the total franchising market.
 U.S. franchise companies in Finland are mostly fast-food restaurants and automotive service businesses.
 U.S. franchises tend to have high brand recognition among consumers.
-There are some legislations concerning also franchising, ex.
-The Finnish Franchising Association’s Code of Ethics (updated as of January 1, 2017.Otherwise there are no Finnish legislation for franchising.
-Finland follows EU legislation.
+The Finnish Franchising Association’s Code of Ethics (updated as of January 1, 2017) impacts and helps regulate franchising in Finland.
+Otherwise, there is no Finnish legislation relevant specifically to franchising.
+Finland otherwise follows EU legislation.